Alberta Human Rights Commission: Organization

 (h) to advise the Minister on matters related to this Act.

 Members and leadership

-The Commission is headed by the Chief of the Commission and Tribunals, who is tasked with informing Alberta's Minister of Justice and Solicitor General of human rights issues, as well as providing guidance to Commission members regarding such functions as their tribunal hearings, and to the Commission director regarding the overall objective of the Commission.
-Section 15 of the Alberta Human Rights Act provides that the Chief and members are appointed by the Lieutenant Governor in Council.
+The Commission is headed by the Chief of the Commission and Tribunals, who advises Alberta's Minister of Justice on human rights issues, guides Members of the Commission in tribunal hearings, and directs the overall objectives of the Commission.
+Section 15 of the Alberta Human Rights Act stipulates that the Chief and members of the Commission are appointed by the Lieutenant Governor in Council.

-The current Chief of the Commission and Tribunals is Kathryn Oviatt, who was appointed in November 2022.
-Prior to October 2009, the position was simply referred to as the Chief Commissioner.
-Previous chiefs include:
+As of January 2025, Dr. Evaristus Oshionebo is serving as the Acting Chief of the Commission and Tribunals.
+The position is currently open for a permanent appointment, with applications closing in March 2025.